 Care packages in general are a creative and fun way to keep loved ones close and top of mind when they live in a different state.
 Even with zoom and texting always available, there is something special about getting and opening a package that comes in snail mail.
-It’s especially fun if it is a surprise!
+These red velvet peanut butter cookies are easy, delicious and they ship well in holiday care packages!Jump to Recipe

 I started sending seasonally themed care packages to my kids when they were in college.
 It ended up being such a delightful memory for them that I am still sending them every holiday, even though my kids have long-since graduated.